Alan-Chen-au/mcp-demo/README.md

 # mcp-demo
 create a weather mcp server and client.
-This project is based on PyCharm.
+This project is based on PyCharm + pipenv.

 mcp server: weather_server.py
 client: client.py